bio-ish

 work

-For my day job, I work for a software company and manage an internal video and rich media production team.
+For my day job, I work for a software company.